-Well, here we are, it’s 2009, and The 120 Minutes Archive is still alive and kickin’.
-We welcome in the new year with an amazing 17 new episodes into the vault, our largest update in a long time.
-Let’s take a look at what’s new.
+Well here we are, it’s 2009, and The 120 Minutes Archive is still alive and kickin’.
+We welcome in the new year with a 17 new episodes into the vault, our largest update in a long time.
+Plus, what has happened to MTV, and what’s up at VH1?

 Videos, Videos, Videos